Density-Aware Farthest Point Sampling: Numerical Experiments

 \paragraph*{Experimental setup} We focus on molecular property prediction, a regression task in quantum chemistry.
 We use the QM7, QM8, and QM9 datasets, which contain 7,165, 21,766, and 130,202 molecules, respectively.
 Our setup is based on~\citet{Climaco2023}, but with important differences.
 While~\citet{Climaco2023} studied FPS mainly for small training sets (1\% to 10\% of the data), we evaluate DA-FPS for larger training set sizes, from 5\% up to 20\% of the data pool.
 This allows us to address challenges with high-dimensional density estimation in very small data regimes (which DA-FPS requires), and to test DA-FPS in scenarios where FPS alone does not significantly outperform standard passive sampling in terms of average prediction error.
 Our data preprocessing is similar to~\citet{Climaco2023}, but we reduce the feature vector dimension (up to 276 instead of up to 1300) to further mitigate issues with high-dimensional density estimation.
 Full details on datasets, preprocessing, and descriptors are in Appendix~\ref{datasets}.
 Appendix~\ref{app: assumptions} provides empirical evidence that the datasets satisfy the required data assumption~\ref{assumption2}.
 We use two regression models that have been utilized in previous works for molecular property prediction tasks: kernel ridge regression with a Gaussian kernel (KRR)~\citep{Stuke2019,Deringer2021} and feed-forward neural networks (FNNs)~\citep{Pinheiro2020}.
 Both models are Lipschitz continuous, which is required for our theoretical results (see Appendix~\ref{regression_models} for details on the models and hyperparameter tuning).
 We evaluate prediction performance using the mean absolute error (MAE), defined as $\text{MAE} := \frac{1}{n_u}\sum_{i=1}^{n_u} |y_i - \tilde{y}_i|$, where $y_i$ are true values, $\tilde{y}_i$ are predictions, and $n_u$ is the number of unlabeled points in the data pool.
-Let us remark that the final goal of our experiments is to empirically show the benefits of using DA-FPS compared to other model-agnostic state-of-the-art sampling approaches and investigate the benefits of complementing classical passive sampling approaches with the FPS.
+The code necessary to reproduce the results presented in this section is available in our GitHub repository. \footnote{\href{https://github.com/PaClimaco/DA-FPS}{https://github.com/PaClimaco/DA-FPS}} Let us remark that the final goal of our experiments is to empirically show the benefits of using DA-FPS compared to other model-agnostic state-of-the-art sampling approaches and investigate the benefits of complementing classical passive sampling approaches with the FPS.
 We do not make any claims on the general prediction quality of the employed models on any of the studied datasets.